Going Online with Youth

 Staff Expectations Online

-One of the best places to start is by training your team a high standard for supervising youth online.
+One of the best places to start is by training your team to a high standard for supervising youth online.
 This is a key element to risk management, and depending on the format you choose to use, we recommend the following training topics:

-- Using age appropriate language
+- Using age-appropriate language

-- No tolerance of bullying
+- No tolerance for bullying

-- Background image standards, and reminder for staff to check their surroundings if they aren’t using a background image
+- Background image standards and reminder for staff to check their surroundings if they aren’t using a background image

 - Punctuality and staying online for the predetermined amount of time for the program

-- Any program specific information your staff will need to know before beginning their online presence with youth
+- Any program-specific information your staff will need to know before beginning their online presence with youth.

 Program Planning